ethand605/GitHub_Owner/README.md

 5. Different weights for different files, e.g., README.md is more important than .gitignore
 6. Support recursive query: querying a parent directory should also calculate and cache the experts for its subdirectories
    - https://imgur.com/rr7gWz4
-   - this would require reworking the current `git log` logic and exclude subdirectories, not implmemented due to time constraint
+   - this would require reworking the current `git log` logic to exclude subdirectories, not implmemented due to time constraint
    - will also need to take into considertaion of weights of subdirectories